JBEI/edd/README.md

 * Rebuild SOLR indexes: `docker-compose exec appserver manage.py edd_index`

-* Run development / maintenance level scripts: see
+* Run development / maintenance level scripts: see [separate directions][9] for configuring a standalone Python environment to run these scripts, and for the list of available scripts.